yashch123/Obfuscation-Prototype/README.md

 $ source ./venv/bin/activate
 ```

-Now you will be running in a virtual environment.
+Now you will be running in a virtual environment and can start running the neural network on the obfuscated inputs.

 ### Building
 Run the command